guscost/react-tsx-app/README.md

 /// <amd-module name="hooks/use-mobile"/>
 ```

-By convention, shadcn/ui component module names are prefixed with `ui/`, and application components are capitalized and not prefixed.
-Only one module may omit a name declaration, and by convention it should be the entrypoint of the app.
+By convention, shadcn/ui component names are prefixed with `ui/`, and application components are capitalized and not prefixed.
+Only one module may omit a name declaration.
 It's a little bit clunky, but this whole architecture is more like "Previous.js" anyway.

 ## Deployment